harel-coffee/EJPLab_Computational_Projects-auto/AmyloidPrediction/DeepLearning/Transformers/README.md

 semi-supervised_learning_transformer.py - Generates psuedo-labels, prunes based on model confidence, and trains new model for one epoch.
 (DL_Pytorch)

 ## Plotting Scripts
-extract_model_embeddings.py - Returns the embeddings of the model.
+extract_model_embeddings.py - Returns the embeddings of a model.
 (DL_Pytorch)
 visualize_model_embeddings.py - Uses UMAP on one percent of the peptide manifold to transform the WALTZDB database into embeddings space.
 (RAPIDS)
 generate_roc_and_hist_plot.py - Generates ROC plot for specifiecd models.
 Also makes classification histogram for both models based on model confidence.
 (DL_Pytorch)
-Cluster_Seq_pysar_Manifold_RAPIDS_Kmeans.py - Combines the sequence and pySAR manifolds and performs kmeans clustering.
-Generates manifold figure.
-Splits datasets into testing and training.
-(RAPIDS)
-Make_Embedding_Figures.py - Makes UMAP embeddings for sequence and pySAR manifolds separately.
-(RAPIDS)